-I started by exploring possible user interactions with the three buttons located below the screen.
+I started by exploring possible user interactions with the three physical buttons located below the screen.
 I wanted to use similar UX patterns that I already established with Zebra smart devices.
-That's why I kept the colors and typeface same but being a non Android device meant that I had to custom design some components to distinguish from Android devices in our portfolio.
+That's why I kept the colors and typeface same but being a non-Android device meant that I had to custom design some components to distinguish this from other Android devices in our portfolio.
 The low pixel density and low refresh rates on the screen meant the interaction needed to be direct and free from any visual effects.
 I looked back at old GSM phones for inspiration and explored their menu systems to start my research.

 On the UI, I wanted to welcome the users with a big green check mark to show that the printer was ready for action as soon as they turn on the device.
 This approach was different than what we previously had but it was well received by our users.
-I used Adobe CC software and InVision to create numerous prototypes like the one below:

 Please check this link for the interactive prototype created in InVision to see the printer menu in action.

 Having three physical buttons for interaction was limiting so I created contextual menus and icons that changed each time user interacted with one of the buttons.
 I custom designed components, UI assets and icons for the menu system.
 I used Adobe XD for creating the prototypes.